tq1/tq1-docs/README.md

 In this docs you will find the links to all our documentation.

-To find more details on how to use TQ1 admin and FAQ, click [here](http://help.tq1.taqtile.io/) (you will have to login in order to view the content)
+To find more details on how to use TQ1 admin, click [here](http://help.tq1.taqtile.io/)

+If you are having troubles and want to view our FAQ, click [here](http://help.tq1.taqtile.io/)

 ## TQ1 basic flow